-- 8. (Optional) Click to enable Modem firmware update to instruct the system to look for any updated modem firmware during the maintenance window.
+- If Duration window is set to one or more hours, the minutes field in Start timeis ignored and the duration window will begin at the beginning of the specified hour. - c.
+For Duration window, select the amount of time that the maintenance tasks will be run.
+If Immediately is selected, all scheduled tasks will begin at the exact time specified in Start time. - d.
+For Frequency, select whether the maintenance window will be started every day, or once per week. - If Check if Python Out-of-Service is set, the maintenance window will only start if the Python Out-of-Service is set.
+See Use Python to set the maintenance window for further information. - 7.
+If Central Management is disabled, click Device firmware update to instruct the system to look for any updated device firmware during the maintenance window.
 If updated firmware is found, it will then be installed.
-Modem firmware update looks for updated firmware both on the local device and over the network, using either a WAN or cellular connection. - 9.
-(Optional) Click to enable Configuration check to allow for the configuration to be updated, including by custom scripts, during the maintenance window. - 10.
-(Optional) Configure automated checking for device firmware updates: - a.
+This options is only available if Central Management is disabled; see Central management for more information. - 8.
+If Central Management is disabled, click to enable Modem firmware update to instruct the system to look for any updated modem firmware during the maintenance window.
+If updated firmware is found, it will then be installed.
+Modem firmware update looks for updated firmware both on the local device and over the network, using either a WAN or cellular connection.
+This options is only available if Central Management is disabled; see Central management for more information. - 9.
+(Optional) Configure automated checking for device and modem firmware updates: - a.
 Click to expand Firmware update check. - b.
 Device firmware update check is enabled by default.
-This enables to automated checking for device firmware updates. - c.
+This enables the automated checking for device firmware updates. - c.
 Modem firmware update check is enabled by default.
-This enables to automated checking for modem firmware updates. - d.
+This enables the automated checking for modem firmware updates. - d.
 For Frequency, select how often automated checking for device and modem firmware should take place.
 Allowed values are Daily, Weekly, and Monthly.
-The default is Daily. - 11.
+The default is Daily. - 10.
 Click Apply to save the configuration and apply the change.

-- Log into the 6310-DX command line as a user with full Admin access rights.
-Depending on your device configuration, you may be presented with an Access selection menu.
+- 1. Select the device in Remote Manager and click Actions > Open Console, or log into the IX20 local command line as a user with full Admin access rights. - Depending on your device configuration, you may be presented with an Access selection menu.
 Type admin to access the Admin CLI. - 2.
 At the command line, type config to enter configuration mode: